sockcymbal/QuestionImprover/README.md

 #
 ### Future Vision

 Lots of experiments and improvements in the works!
-The python example was created quickly for a hackathon, so there's lots to optimize there.
-Essentially I've been honing the backend, logic, prompt engineering and persona library first.
+The python example was created quickly for a hackathon, so there's a bunch to refactor there.
+Essentially I've been honing the backend, logic, prompt engineering and persona library first to make sure this is actually useful.
+It is!
+I use it all the time now and it improves the depth of my thinking.
 Next I'm working on a few UI ideas, a question quality scoring system, alternate prompting techniques, and adding the option for a user to input a goal for the inquiry process that can help align the reasoning and question reformulation process to be more suitable for that goal.

-UI plans:
-- Simple UI, input question, get better question, and pretty visual mapping the graph of thoughts reasoning if you want to click in deeper to any part of the process
-- Inputs to include parameter settings (# of experts to invoke, how many loops, etc)

-Also, plans to increase agentic usefulness by:
+**Optimization and Expansion of Core Functionalities**

+- Rhythm and Logic Refinement: Continuing to refine the backend and logic for more efficient processing and accurate reasoning.
+- Enhanced Prompt Engineering: Further developing the prompt engineering process to ensure more nuanced, helpful and contextually relevant responses.
+- Persona Library Development: Expanding the persona library to encompass a wider range of expertise and viewpoints.

+**Create a User Interface!**

+- Simple User Interaction: Designing a user-friendly interface where users can easily input questions and receive enhanced versions.
+- Interactive Thought Map: Visual representation of the Graph-of-Thoughts reasoning, allowing users to explore different aspects of the reasoning process in detail.
+- Customizable Parameters: Adjustable settings to control the number of expert personas, iteration loops, and other parameters for a tailored experience.

+**Inquiry Goal Alignment**

+Goal-Oriented Reasoning: Incorporating the option for users to define a specific goal for their inquiry, aligning the reasoning process to generate more targeted questions.

+**Agentic Usefulness and Automation**

-- Automatically looping through the entire reasoning sequence 2-5 times with a broader range of experts, refining the question further each time until a stopping criteria/quality level is met
+- Multi-Iteration Reasoning: Automating the reasoning sequence to loop multiple times, using a broader range of experts to refine the question progressively, based on predefined quality levels or stopping criteria.
-- Creating parallel reasoning graphs, where you can run 2+ simultaneously with the same question, personas, and prompts, and then automatically select which proposed improved question is best to show as a final output (dependent on a question quality scoring methodology, which is in the works)
+- Parallel Reasoning Graphs: Running multiple reasoning sequences in parallel with the same initial question, comparing and deciding the best-refined question based on a quality assessment methodology.
-- Generating new high quality personas on the fly to invoke in a subsequent iteration
+- Dynamic Persona Generation: Creating new personas on-the-fly for subsequent iterations to introduce fresh perspectives.
-- Dynamically adjusting prompts on the fly for subsequent iterations in relation to a user specified goal and/or via integrating meta-learnings from the previous iteration's retrospective stage
+- Adaptive Prompting: Dynamically adjusting prompts in subsequent iterations, guided by the user's specified goals and insights from previous retrospectives.

 Let me know of any awesome question reformulations you come across during your own testing!